 7 ways to super-charge soup

-Crunchy almonds add texture as well as nutritional kudos to soup, and if you use a healthy, creamy soup recipe like smooth cauliflower as the base, the texture contrast will be even more satisfying.
+Crunchy almonds add texture as well as nutritional value to soup, and if you use a healthy, creamy soup recipe like smooth cauliflower as the base, the contrast of textures will be even more satisfying.
 Almonds are rich in protective vitamin E, especially if you eat them with their skins intact.
 The flavonoids found in the skin more than double vitamin E’s protective potency, giving you more bang for your buck.

 If you want to add a mellowing agent to soup, you’re not restricted to using heavy double cream or crème fraîche.
 Bio yogurt is lower in fat, plus it’s great for the gut as it’s a fermented food.
-This is good news as the tummy is where 60% of our immune defences lie, so eating bio yogurt may increase your resistance to viral and bacterial infection – time to grab a spoon and add a generous dollop.
+This is good news as the gut is where 60% of our immune defences lie, so eating bio yogurt regularly supports your resistance to viral and bacterial infection – time to grab a spoon and add a generous dollop.
 We like it on a chunky soup like this beef goulash with added fresh parsley.

-Fresh limes are rich in vitamin C, which is absolutely essential for good immune function.
+Fresh citrus fruit such as limes are rich in vitamin C, essential for immune function.
+Vitamin C also boosts our absorption of iron from ingredients like lentils, so it’s a great addition to a veggie soup.
 Limes also help the liver to detoxify, making them a perfect choice if you feel you need to reboot your body after a bout of eating lots of rich food.
 The skin and zest are particularly potent, so if you can handle the tang, get grating.
 Lime works really well on soups with Mexican or Indian flavours, like this red lentil & coconut soup.

 Add substance to soup without resorting to high-GI carbohydrates by using wholegrain rice.
-It’s rich in minerals, including zinc, which can help shorten the duration of a cold.
+It’s a useful source of minerals, including zinc, which can help shorten the duration of a cold.
 It’s a perfect addition to thinner soups, like this bone broth.
 The chicken carcass used to make it still has a little meat on the bones, helping to create the jellified finish you’re after.

 Seeds are a simple but effective way of adding an extra dose of goodness to soups (or indeed salads).
-Just a handful of pumpkin seeds a day is all you need to get your recommended daily amount of zinc, which can help memory and brainpower as well as immunity.
-If you’re making pumpkin soup, you won’t even have to head to the wholefoods aisle as you can use the inside of your gourd.
+A handful of pumpkin seeds a day will help you towards your recommended daily amount of zinc, which can help memory and brainpower as well as immunity.
+If you’re making pumpkin soup, you won’t even need to head to the wholefoods aisle as you can use the inside of your gourd.
 Our guide shows you how to prepare pumpkin seeds at home.